-5.6.
-Other previous archaeological work recorded by the HER is shown on Figure 2 and is primarily located within the southern extent of the 1km study area.
-The record is largely made up of previous excavation work at Meopham School, c.670m southeast of the Site (EKE15381, EKE16551, EKE19233).
+Previous archaeological work recorded by the HER is shown on Figure 2 and is primarily located within the southern extent of the 1km study area.
+The record is largely made up of previous excavation work at Meopham School, c.580m south of the Site (EKE15381, EKE16551, EKE19233).
 Other instances of previous archaeological work include several desk-based assessments and watching briefs.

-5.7.
-The results of these works are discussed below, where relevant to the potential archaeological resource of the Site.
+The results of these works are discussed below, where relevant to the potential archaeological resource of the site.